-The sample jobs for Scripted Install of BIOS code updates that come with the ServerGuide Scripting Toolkit are customized for use with IBM @server and xSeries servers.
-You can override some of the environment variables within usrvars.bat by defining new values within the Altiris Deployment Solution GUI.
+The sample job for BIOS code updates that come with the ServerGuide Scripting Toolkit is customized for use with IBM @server and xSeries servers.
+You can override some of the environment variables in usrvars.bat by defining new values in the Altiris Deployment Solution interface.